rutschsr/Senior-Design-Project/README.md

   <img width="800" src="./Diagrams/Hardware%20setup%20Fall.png">
 </p>

 **Figure 1:** Diagram of the complete computing system.
 The measured system is the Raspberry Pi 3B+ at the center of the layout.
-The arduino is used for data collection, and the router is used for communicating with the raspberry pi as well as planning for future use.
+The Arduino is used for data collection, and the router is used for communicating with the Raspberry Pi as well as planning for future use.

 <br>
 <br>